implementation of a tailored filter to restore the terrain following topology of native dataset.

 What is the motivation?

 Weather Research and Forecasting (WRF) model generated climate data are enormous in size and complex in topological structure, which reflects the intrinsic properties of the physical process they intend to represent.
 Effectively visualizing its content i.e., unfolding the large amount of information contained in them and conveying the message in an understandable way, especially to the general audience, is crucial in scientific dissemination.
-In that spirit, this post presents the implementation of a so-called Programmable Filter, within the ParaView environment.
+In that spirit, this first post presents the implementation of a so-called Programmable Filter, within the ParaView environment.
+A second post present another, more generic approach.
 The aim of such filter is to reconstruct/restore the geometrical topology, also known as “terrain-following vertical levels”, allowing the visualization of scientific data with ParaView, and making use of the arsenal available within that environment to achieve the highest possible quality in visualization.

 What do we have so far to visualize and inspect WRF climate data?